w3f/PPPs/proposals/0000-net-storage-reads-improvements.md

 Implementers of the replier side should be careful to detect early on when a reply would exceed the maximum reply size, rather than inconditionally generate a reply, as this could take a very large amount of CPU, disk I/O, and memory.
 Existing implementations might currently be accidentally protected from such an attack thanks to the fact that requests have a maximum size, and thus that the list of keys in the query was bounded.
 After this proposal, this accidental protection would no longer exist.

 It is not possible for the querier to know in advance whether its query will lead to a reply that exceeds the maximum size.
-If the reply is too large, the querier should send a different, smaller request.
-While this is not an ideal solution, it is believed that this problem is rare enough that it's not worth making things more complicated in order to solve it.
-Ideal solution could include proofs that can be verified in a streaming way, or sending a partial proof whose remainder can be queried afterwards.
+If the reply is too large, the replier should send back a truncated proof.
+The querier should then send the same request, but with a value of `onlyKeysAfter` equal to the last key of the previous response.
+Because the proof generation is deterministic, additional requests can be sent either to the same peer or to a different one.

 ## Alternatives
 I don't really see any alternative way of solving the issues exposed.